-City’s Budget Continues Responsible Financial Management30 May 2011
+City’s Budget Continues Responsible Financial Management

 The City of Sydney’s draft budget for 2011-2012 is now on public exhibition and showcases the organisation’s continued focus on responsible financial management.
 The draft budget is included in the City’s Operational Plan (2011/12) which sets out projects and programs we will undertake over the next 12 months and which is also on public exhibition.

 Building on the City’s strong financial position, we have an operating income of $460.1M for the next financial year – $31.9M more than 2010/11 and our operating expenditure is set at $355M.

 The City will have an operating surplus of $105M – a $15M increase compared to last year.
 This surplus will be invested in the City’s reserves so we can continue to implement key Sustainable Sydney infrastructure projects and provide more community facilities over the coming years.